 Waikereru is on land owned by Dame Anne and Jeremy Salmond.
 Longbush Reserve is open to the public – access is on the right, opposite 910 Riverside Road.

-Waikereru (including the Welcome Shelter and 1769 Garden) can be visited by arrangement – please contact us at [email protected].
+Waikereru (including the Welcome Shelter and 1769 Seed Archive) can be visited by arrangement – please contact us at [email protected].
 Access is on the left, at 846 Riverside Road.

 We treat the Ecosanctuary like a marae – visitors are very welcome, but the trustees need to know you’re coming!
 The Waikereru Hills are actively managed, with trapping and shooting.
 For health and safety reasons, access is by specific arrangement only.